 FULLY GUIDED & HOSTED SKI & SNOWBOARD BACKCOUNTRY TOUR

-Designed specifically for those wanting to earn their turns.
-Our most experienced guides will take you to Goshiki Onsen to hike the peaks of Iwaonupuri, Nihonupuri and Chisenupuri followed by a soak in the onsen.
-We will also look to tackle the extinct volcano that is Shiribetsu located next to Rusutsu Resort.
-Enjoy views of the surrounding peaks and classic tree runs on a consistently steep pitch all the way to the farmland below.
+Our most experienced guides will take you for a warm up in the Goshiki Onsen area.
+Here you can get a handle on your gear in low angle terrain then hike the surrounding peaks followed by a soak in the onsen.
+Using the lifts in Kiroro we will hike out to the back bowls and Yoichidake in one of the snowiest places in Japan.
+We will also tour up into the epic terrain around Shiribetsu dake where you will enjoy views of the surrounding peaks and classic tree runs on a consistently steep pitch all the way to the farmland below.

 This tour has you hiking into some of the best terrain in and around Niseko.

-Summiting Mt Yotei is on everyone’s Niseko touring bucket list.
-Unfortunately mother nature stops us for most of the season but you never know and there is some great terrain in the lower reaches of the mountain.
-If we can summit you will be among the few to do so and will be rewarded after your 5-7 hour slog with a blissful run into the volcanoe’s cauldron then the epic 1600m of vertical down!
+Summiting Mt Yotei is on everyone’s Niseko touring bucket list if we are lucky enough.
+If we can summit, you will be among the few to do so and will be rewarded after your 4-5 hour slog with a blissful run into the volcano’s crater then the epic 1600m of vertical down!